Toyota Gazoo Racing WRT: 2019

 In 2019, Esapekka Lappi and Janne Ferm left to join Citroën after two years with the team.
 Kris Meeke and Sebastian Marshall were recruited to drive a third car in the championship.
 Tänak and Järveoja won the driver's and co-driver's championships, although Toyota would finish runners-up to Hyundai in the manufacturers' championship.

 2020

 In the 2020 season, Toyota had a brand new line up with six-time WRC champion Sébastien Ogier joining from Citroën who had pulled out of the 2020 season with Elfyn Evans from M-Sport and Kalle Rovanperä from Škoda Motorsport all joining Toyota for this season, as 2019 champion Ott Tänak left to join Hyundai, and Kris Meeke left the team as well.

+The COVID-19 coronavirus pandemic temporarily halted the 2020 WRC season; in the end, seven rounds were completed, with Sébastien Ogier and Julien Ingrassia emerging victorious.
+They had intended to retire at the season's end; however, in November 2020 it was announced that the pair would continue competing for one more year.
+Toyota once again finished as runners-up to Hyundai in the manufacturers' standings.

 In September, Toyota Gazoo Racing completed the purchase of the team and operational assets from Tommi Mäkinen Racing.
 Mäkinen himself stepped down from the team principal role and became a motorsports advisor to the Toyota Motor Corporation.

 2021

+Ogier, Rovanperä and Evans were retained for the 2021 season.
+Development driver Takamoto Katsuta also completed his first full season with the team, notching his first WRC podium with 2nd place in Safari Rally Kenya.
+Former driver Jari-Matti Latvala assumed the role of team principal following Mäkinen's departure.

+Sébastien Ogier and Julien Ingrassia won their 8th respective drivers' and co-drivers' world titles following victory at the season-ending Rally Monza.
+The pair subsequently retired from full-time rallying, having deferred their decision to do so after the truncated 2020 season.
+With 9 victories from 12 events, Toyota Gazoo Racing also took home the manufacturers' title, completing their first championship double since their return to the sport.

 The facility in Estonia closed at the end of the 2021 season, with team operations being run from one base in Jyväskylä, Finland.